-“Emergency shelter (land use)” means, as defined in Health and Safety Code Section 50801(e), a facility with minimal supportive services for homeless persons.
+“Emergency shelter (land use)” means, as defined in Cal.
+Health & Saf.
+Code Section 50801(e), a facility with minimal supportive services for homeless persons.

-“Environmentally sensitive habitat area (ESHA)” as defined in Public Resources Code Section 30107.5 means an area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.
+“Environmentally sensitive habitat area (ESHA)” as defined in Cal.
+Pub.
+Resources Code Section 30107.5 means an area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.

-“Explosives” means a substance defined as an explosive by Health and Safety Code Section 12000 et seq., and for which a permit is required by the Health and Safety Code.
+“Explosives” means a substance defined as an explosive by Cal.
+Health & Saf.
+Code Section 12000 et seq., and for which a permit is required by the Cal.
+Health & Saf.
+Code.
 See also “Hazardous materials.”

-“General Plan” means the City of Newport Beach General Plan, and all amendments thereto, as adopted by the City Council under the provisions of Government Code Section 65300 et seq., and referred to in this Implementation Plan as the “General Plan.”
+“General Plan” means the City of Newport Beach General Plan, and all amendments thereto, as adopted by the City Council under the provisions of Cal.
+Gov. Code Section 65300 et seq., and referred to in this Implementation Plan as the “General Plan.”

-“Final map” means a subdivision map prepared in compliance with Subdivision Map Act, Article 2, Chapter 2, and approved in compliance with Subdivision Map Act, Article 4, Chapter 3 (Government Code Section 66410 et seq.), that is used to complete the subdivision of five or more lots.
+“Final map” means a subdivision map prepared in compliance with Subdivision Map Act, Article 2, Chapter 2, and approved in compliance with Subdivision Map Act, Article 4, Chapter 3 (Cal.
+Gov. Code Section 66410 et seq.), that is used to complete the subdivision of five (5) or more lots.
 See also “Parcel map” and “Tentative map.”

-“Lot line adjustment” means, as provided in the Subdivision Map Act (Government Code Section 66412(d)), a lot line adjustment that relocates one or more lot lines between two or more existing adjacent lots, where land taken from one lot is added to an adjacent lot and where no more lots are created than originally existed.
+“Lot line adjustment” means, as provided in the Subdivision Map Act (Cal.
+Gov. Code Section 66412(d)), a lot line adjustment that relocates one or more lot lines between two or more existing adjacent lots, where land taken from one lot is added to an adjacent lot and where no more lots are created than originally existed.

-“Major energy facility” means any public or private processing, producing, generating, storing, transmitting, or recovering facility for electricity, natural gas, petroleum, coal or other source of energy which exceeds one hundred thousand dollars in its estimated cost of construction with an automatic increase in accordance with the Engineering News Record Construction Cost Index, except for those governed by the provisions of California Public Resources Code Section 30610, 30610.5, 30611 or 30624.
+“Major energy facility” means any public or private processing, producing, generating, storing, transmitting, or recovering facility for electricity, natural gas, petroleum, coal or other source of energy which exceeds one hundred thousand dollars ($100,000) in its estimated cost of construction with an automatic increase in accordance with the Engineering News Record Construction Cost Index, except for those governed by the provisions of Cal.
+Pub.
+Resources Code Section 30610, 30610.5, 30611 or 30624.

-“Municipal Code” means the Municipal Code of the City of Newport Beach, as amended.
+“Code” means the Newport Beach Municipal Code.

-“Parcel map” means the subdivision map described by the Subdivision Map Act, Article 3, Chapter 2 (Government Code Section 66410 et seq.), which is required to complete a subdivision of four or fewer lots.
+“Parcel map” means the subdivision map described by the Subdivision Map Act, Article 3, Chapter 2 (Cal.
+Gov. Code Section 66410 et seq.), which is required to complete a subdivision of four (4) or fewer lots.
 See also “Final map” and “Tentative map.”

 Parks and Recreational Facilities (Land Use).